aws/aws-node-termination-handler/README.md

 #### Helm

-The easiest and most commonly used method to configure the termination handler is via [helm](https://helm.sh/).
-The chart for this project is hosted in the [eks-charts](https://github.com/aws/eks-charts) repository.
+The easiest way to configure the various options of the termination handler is via [helm](https://helm.sh/).
+The chart for this project is hosted in [helm/aws-node-termination-handler](https://gallery.ecr.aws/aws-ec2/helm/aws-node-termination-handler)

-To get started you need to add the eks-charts repo to helm
+To get started you need to authenticate your helm client

 ```
-helm repo add eks https://aws.github.io/eks-charts
+aws ecr-public get-login-password \
+     --region us-east-1 | helm registry login \
+     --username AWS \
+     --password-stdin public.ecr.aws
 ```

 Once that is complete you can install the termination handler.
 We've provided some sample setup options below.
+Make sure to replace chart-version with the version you want to install.

 Minimal Config: